GarfieldZHU/Aloha.zone.io/HTML&JavaScript/HTML/README.md

 Advanced knowledge about HTML.

-[Reading notes of HTML standard], which records some interesting or key points when reading the standard spectification.
+[Reading notes of HTML standard](./Reading_notes.md), which records some interesting or key points when reading the standard spectification.

 #### Reference